 Nicaragua: an unprecedented crackdown, right before the elections

 Hostile speech, raided homes and offices, arbitrary arrests, the independent media in Latin America are suffering from a massive crackdown, even forcing some of them to work from exile.
 How do they get on?
-In this series we discuss the situation in five Latin American countries with Manon Muti, Latin America Programme Coordinator.
+In this series we discuss the situation in four Latin American countries with Manon Muti, Latin America Programme Coordinator.
 Today: Nicaragua.

 Manon Muti is in contact with our partners on the ground on a daily basis, and coordinates support for independent media in Latin-America.
 She sees that there is a pattern of coordinated attacks by the state against journalists in Nicaragua and other Latin American countries.
 “In ARTICLE 19’s global freedom of expression report, Nicaragua, together with Venezuela and Cuba, is deemed as a country where freedom of expression is ‘in crisis’.”